 In addition, we'll highlight several schools that allow you to start the BSN partway through college, which is a great way to get into nursing if your high school record and SAT scores are so-so.

 We'll also go over nursing-specific application procedures and advice for the schools we highlight.
 As you'll see, there are many school-specific procedures for nursing applicants.
-This means it'll be important for you to carefully research the nursing programs you're interested in so you can make sure you're aware of any nursing-specific requirements (such as taking the SAT Subject Tests or submitting an extra essay).
+This means it'll be important for you to carefully research the nursing programs you're interested in so you can make sure you're aware of any nursing-specific requirements.

 Petersen Events Center at the University of Pittsburgh